GKopanidis/LawnMowerPlates/README.md

 ### Content

+- Thanks to [Dee-McG](https://github.com/Dee-McG) for helping with this video for the 404 page [Create a custom 404 error page](https://www.youtube.com/watch?v=Jj42_s3KnuM&list=PLXuTq6OsqZjYGLkK4d0RExJ98-m-IOIc2&index=3)
+- Thanks to [Gareth-McGirr](https://github.com/Gareth-McGirr) for sharing the information, on how to bypass the forumdump on the html file to get an ThankYou message, after submitting the form under contact and helping me for fixing a flexbox style, when page is smaller then 992px, so the product containers switch from row to column.
 - The Fonts "Audiowide" and "Roboto" [Google Fonts](https://fonts.google.com)
 - The icons in the header, mainpage and footer were taken from [Font Awesome](https://fontawesome.com/)